diaslucia/virtual-blockbuster/README.md

 I came up with the idea after noticing the inconvinience of suscribing to soo many different streaming services, in order to watch your favorite movie/serie.

 Why not letting yourself get inspired by the simplicity of the past and create a place where you can find anything you want to watch?
 That's how "Blockbuster Virtual, just like the good old times" was born.

-## Project status 🚧

-The project is finished but it has potencially many other features that can be added.

 ## Website Navigation / Deploy 🧭